Find Trade Colleges

 10% Freshmen Loans

-There are 3,997 full-time undergraduates at Clark College, and 7,665 students altogether.
+The total student population at Clark College is 7,665, which includes 3,997 full-time undergraduates.
 The school has a student-to-faculty ratio of 12 to 1.

-Approximately 10% of the students who attend this school take out loans.
+Roughly 10% of students at Clark College take out loans to pay for college.
 The average amount of student loans is $5,630 a year.
-The school reports a student loan default rate of 2.2% which is much lower than the average rate of 10.8%!
+The student loan default rate of 2.2% means most graduates are not struggling to pay off their loans.

 The early-career average earnings of bachelor’s-degree holders from Clark College is $34,330.